-What bearings may the position taken by translated literature have on translational norms, behaviours, and policies?4

-As I stated above, the distinction between a translated work and an original work in terms of literary behaviour is a clear function of the position assumed by the translated literature in a given time.
-When it takes a central position, the borderlines are diffuse, so that the very category of "translated works" must be extended to semi- and quasitranslations as well.
+What consequences may the position taken by translated literature have on translational norms, behaviors, and policies?
+As I stated above, the distinction between a translated work and an original work in terms of literary behavior is a function of the position assumed by the translated literature at a given time.
+When it takes a central position, the borderlines are diffuse, so that the very category of "translated works" must be extended to semi- and quasi-translations as well.
 From the point of view of translation theory I think this is a more adequate way of dealing with such phenomena than to reject them on the basis of a static and a-historical conception of translation.
 Since translational activity participates, when it assumes a central position, in the process of creating new, primary models, the translator's main concern here is not just to look for ready-made models in his home repertoire into which the source texts would be transferable.
 Instead, he is prepared in such cases to violate the home conventions.
 Under such conditions the chances that the translation will be close to the original in terms of adequacy (in other words, a reproduction of the dominant textual relations of the original) are greater than otherwise.
 Of course, from the point of view of the target literature the adopted translational norms might for a while be too foreign and revolutionary, and if the new trend is defeated in the literary struggle, the translation made according to its conceptions and tastes will never really gain ground.
 But if the new trend is victorious, the repertoire (code) of translated literature may be enriched and become more flexible.
 Periods of great change in the home system are in fact the only ones when a translator is prepared to go far beyond the options offered to him by his established home repertoire and is willing to attempt a different treatment of text making.
 Let us remember that under stable conditions items lacking in a target literature may remain untransferable if the state of the polysystem does not allow innovations.
-But the process of opening the system gradually brings closer certain literatures and in the longer run enables a situation where the postulates of (translational) adequacy and the realities of equivalence may overlap to a relatively high degree This is the case of the European literatures, though in some of them the mechanism of rejection has been so strong that the changes I am talking about have occurred on a rather limited scale.
+But the process of opening the system gradually brings certain literatures closer and in the longer run enables a situation where the postulates of (translational) adequacy and the realities of equivalence may overlap to a relatively high degree.
+This is the case of the European literatures, though in some of them the mechanism of rejection has been so strong that the changes I am talking about have occurred on a rather limited scale.

-Naturally, when translated literature occupies a peripheral position. it behaves totally differently.
-Here, the translator's main effort is to concentrate upon finding the best ready-made secondary models for the foreign text, and the result often turns out to be a non-adequate translation or (as I would rather prefer to put it) a greater discrepancy between the equivalence achieved and the adequacy postulated.
+Naturally, when translated literature occupies a peripheral position, it behaves totally differently.
+Here, the translator's main effort is to concentrate upon finding the best ready-made secondary models for the foreign text, and the result often turns out to be a non-adequate translation or (as I would prefer to put it) a greater discrepancy between the equivalence achieved and the adequacy postulated.

-In other words, not only is the socio-literary status of translation dependent upon its position within the polysystem, but the very practice of translation is also strongly subordinated to it.
+In other words, not only is the socio-literary status of translation dependent upon its position within the polysystem, but the very practice of translation is also strongly subordinated to that position.
 And even the question of what is a translated work cannot be answered a priori in terms of an a-historical out-of-context idealized state: it must be determined on the grounds of the operations governing the polysystem.
+Seen from this point of view, translation is no longer a phenomenon whose nature and borders are given once and for all, but an activity dependent on the relations within a certain cultural system.